VectorInstitute/vec-playbook/getting-started/introduction-to-vector-compute/README.md

 Refer to the ([squeue manual page](https://slurm.schedmd.com/squeue.html)) for a full list of options.

 ## Submit a new Slurm job (sbatch)

-To ask Slurm to run your jobs in the background so you can have your job running, even after logging off, use sbatch https://slurm.schedmd.com/sbatch.html
+To ask Slurm to run your jobs in the background so you can have your job running, even after logging off, use `sbatch`: https://slurm.schedmd.com/sbatch.html

-To use sbatch, you need to create a file, specify the configurations within (you can also specify these on the command line) and then run `sbatch my_sbatch_slurm.sh` to get Slurm to schedule it.
+To use sbatch, you need to create a file, specify the configurations within (you can also specify these on the command line) and then run `sbatch my_sbatch_slurm.sh` to get Slurm to schedule it. **Note**: You cannot submit jobs from your home directory.
+You need to submit them from a scratch or project folder.

 Example Hello World sbatch file (hello_world.sh):

 ```
 #!/bin/bash